chrisong8/Memory-Manager/README.md

 # Memory-Manager
-Memory management akin to standard library functions in C like malloc() and free()
+Memory management to allocate/deallocate memory, akin to standard library functions in C like malloc() and free()